Multiple Linear Regression#

 Previously we were interested if a single regression coefficient was non-zero as if that was the case that regression parameter would cause some quantity to be added to our prediction.
 The null hypothesis for testing the joint effect of two predictors is based on the same underlying concept, that there is no effect on the outcome from the predictor variables.
 The mathematical definition of this needs to be changed though to reflect that we have multiple predictor variables and regression coefficients.

 If there is no effect of \(X_1\) and \(X_2\) on Y, then the regression coefficients for both terms will be zero.
-Such that they both get cancelled out of the equation and it can be simplfied to just the intercept.
-For there to be an improvement in the predictive capability of model, at least one of the two predictive variables needs to have a non-zero coefficient.
+Such that they both get cancelled out of the equation and it can be cimplified to just the intercept.
+For there to be an improvement in the predictive capability of the model, at least one of the two predictive variables needs to have a non-zero coefficient.

 This gives us the null hypothesis of